-“Gaussian processes” are processes with Gaussian conditional distributions, like Brownian motions and suchlike.
-Very prominent in, e.g. spatial statistics where they are used for kriging etc.
+“Gaussian processes” are processes with Gaussian marginal distributions, like Brownian motions and suchlike.
+Very prominent in, e.g. spatial statistics.

-However, when you see it capitalised it seems to means some specific emphasis, on the use of these processes for regression, as nonparametric method with a conveniently Bayesian interpretation.
+However, when you see it capitalised it tends to means a specific emphasis, on the use of these processes for regression, as nonparametric method with a conveniently Bayesian interpretation.
 The basic trick is, using covariance estimation and/or Gaussian process simulation on some clever Hilbert space to do functional regression.